DiCarloLab-Delft/QuantumInspireUtilities/README.md

 - conda create -n quantuminspire python=3.12  (creates a new conda environment)
 - conda activate quantuminspire  (activates the environment)
 - pip install quantuminspire
-- pip install qiskit-quantuminspire
+- pip install qi-utilities (installs this repository)
 - pip install jupyterlab
 - pip install notebook
-- pip install matplotlib
-- pip install pandas
-- pip install pylatexenc

 Installing quantuminspire within the conda environment restricts the command 'qi login' to be recognized and used only within the created environment.